forward-uiuc/Forward-Search-Installation-Guide/README.md

 }
 ```

 You should receive one page result.
-The meaning of the query above is searching for document where #person is near data and order matters, and in the same document, #person is near mining and order matters.
+The meaning of the query above is searching for documents where `#person` is near `data` and order matters, and in the same document, `#person` is near `mining` and order matters.

 At this step, we already have the Search Engine.
 The step below is to create the web interface.